Aviary

 .
 The state

-is all variables that change per step and we want to keep together.
-It will be accessible in your tools, so you can use it to store information that you want to persist between steps and between tools.
+that change per step that we wish to bundle together.
+It will be accessible in tools, so you can use state

 We do not have other variables aside from state

-There is special syntax we use for defining a tool.
-The tool is built from the following parts of the function: its name, its arguments names, the arguments types, and the docstring.
-The docstring is parsed to get a description of the function and its arguments, so match the syntax carefully.
+The tool is built from the following parts of the function: its name, its argument's names, the arguments types, and the docstring.
+The docstring is parsed to obtain a description of the function and its arguments, so be sure to match the syntax carefully.

 - the environment will account for that when the tool is called.